MitchReyno/Traffic-Flow-Prediction-System/README.md

 |   |   model.py
 ```

-Load the data from the spreadsheet into the application by running the *train.py* without any parameters.
+Load the data from the spreadsheet into the application by running *train.py* without any parameters.
 ```
 $ python train.py
 ```